New police chief named, Freddy Drennan returns as top cop of Picayune - Picayune Item

 Frederick Douglas Drennan has been named the new police chief of Picayune after current Police Chief Bryan Dawsey has indicated he plans to step down next month.

-Drennan, who has more than four decades of law enforcement experience and is a native of Picayune, is a former chief of the Picayune Police Department from 1989 until 1996.
+Drennan, who has more than four decades of law enforcement experience and is a native of Picayune, was a former chief of the Picayune Police Department from 1989 until 1996.
 Before that he worked in patrol and later as chief of detectives for the St. Tammany Parish Sheriff’s Department from 1970 until 1989.
-After leaving the Picayune Police Department in 1989 he went back to the St. Tammany Parish Sheriff’s Office as the chief of detectives from 1996 until 2002, when he was elected chief of police for the Slidell Police Department.
+After leaving the Picayune Police Department in 1996 he went back to the St. Tammany Parish Sheriff’s Office as the chief of detectives from 1996 until 2002, when he was elected chief of police for the Slidell Police Department.
 He served in that role until 2010 when he was then elected mayor of the city of Slidell, a role he served in until his retirement in 2018.

 During his time in law enforcement, Drennan worked every type of case, from murders, to rapes to robberies and burglaries.
 He also underwent a four-year stint undercover conducting hand to hand narcotic buys, leading to the seizure of about 480 tons of marijuana being brought into Louisiana from Columbia.
 And, he has the training to go along with hands on experience.
 One of his goals as chief of police in his hometown will be to find as many training opportunities for his personnel to attend.